mv22003/Assignment2_DataScience/README.md

-# Predicting empathy score for employee recruitment using eye-tracker data
+# Predicting empathy score for employee recruitment using eye-tracker technology
 In this repository you will find the following: